 This course meets health and physical education standards of the Michigan Department of Education for elementary certification.
 It will address the health education standard (1.6) with its four competencies and the physical education standard (1.7) and its three competencies.
 Classroom and interactive activities will be included with pertinent peer practice teaching experience in both health and physical education.
+Also listed as EDU 201.
 (Offered in interim and spring).